Amy Poehler: Work as an Executive producer

 Poehler, along with Natasha Lyonne and Leslye Headland, created and executive produced the comedy-drama series Russian Doll for Netflix.
 The series premiered on February 1, 2019.
 The genesis of the series started seven years earlier after Poehler remarked Lyonne was always "the oldest girl in the world."
-Poehler and Lyonne liked the idea of a female character being many things at once, but joked the only way to have a female character that complex would be to re-do the part repeatedly.
+Poehler and Lyonne liked the idea of a female character being many things at once but joked the only way to have a female character that complex would be to re-do the part repeatedly.
 The idea evolved into the series where Lyonne's character dies repeatedly on her 36th birthday.
 Poehler, Lyonne, and Headland put together an all-female team of writers and directors.
 The series debuted on Netflix with a 100% fresh rating on the ratings aggregate website Rotten Tomatoes.
 As of December 28, 2020, the rating remained at 97%.

 In June 2016, BBC America announced it is developing a scripted series called Zero Motivation.
 The project is being executive produced by Brooke Posch and Poehler.
 Poehler is an executive producer on the upcoming series Three Busy Debras, a comedy series being produced for Adult Swim that stars Mitra Jouhari, Alyssa Stonoha, and Sandy Honig.
 In addition to serving as an executive producer, Poehler also provides the voices for two main characters in the series Duncanville, which premiered on Fox on February 16, 2020.

-Other work

-In 1999, Poehler and Tina Fey provided voices for the video game Deer Avenger 2: Deer in the City.